 This candlelit dining destination resembles an oversized beach shack on the outside, but inside awaits a romantic vibe and warmth that comes with an open kitchen concept.
 Go for hearty choices such as roasted rack of lamb with butternut squash and Mediterranean-influenced roast half chicken, and be sure to pair your choice with one of the generously poured, seasonally motivated martinis.

 7 Caprice BistroWilmingtonSee on map

 Never been to a sofa bar?
-What better time than the winter to cozy up at Caprice Bistro, one of the most romantic restaurants in America for 2018 according to OpenTable.
+What better time than the winter to cozy up at Caprice Bistro, named one of the "Most Romantic Restaurants in America" in 2018 and 2019, according to OpenTable.
 Opt to dine in the upstairs sofa lounge as you enjoy French decadence like escargot, savory crepes and moules, or try one of the outstanding daily specials or a house-selected flight of tapas.

 8 The Blue Post